Roman Settlement of the Col de Ceyssat: Archaeological context

 The territory of the city of Arvernes in Roman times.

 The archaeological site of the Col de Ceyssat is situated within the territory of the ancient Arverni city, which encompasses the entirety of the departments of Puy-de-Dôme and Cantal, the south and southeast of the department of Allier, and the northwest third of the department of Haute-Loire.
-The civitas Arvernorum is the successor state of the Gallic city of the Arverni and is part of the province of Aquitaine.
+The civitas Arvernorum is the successor state of the Gallic city of Arverni and was part of the province of Aquitaine.
 Its capital, Augustonemetum, was constructed at the end of the first century BC at the site of the future city of Clermont-Ferrand, situated approximately 10 kilometers east of the secondary settlement of the Col de Ceyssat.

 Except for the Mercury temple located at the summit of the Puy de Dôme, the archaeological context of the settlement remains largely unstudied.
 However, several sites within a few kilometers of the settlement, in the communes of Ceyssat and Orcines, have been documented.